Updated: July 21, 2020 Dateline: Belgrade, Serbia

-While it is thought that the property transaction tax could be repealed as early as 2021, the conversation is still ongoing.
+The conversation is still ongoing.
 If you’re interested in exploring Croatia’s residency by descent program, we’ve covered it here.

 In Liechtenstein, there are no property taxes, but notional income on the net value of the property is subject to income tax.
 For corporations, there is no real estate tax either.
 But the sale of a real estate share in a Liechtenstein company or real estate in Liechtenstein is subject to capital gains tax.

 Europe’s smallest non-theocratic micro-state, Monaco, has no property taxes.
 However, like nearby Liechtenstein, be ready to pay.
 Monaco’s glistening shoreline and luxurious homes are a major goal of many high-achieving entrepreneurs, and avoiding property taxes helps make property ownership here even more attractive.

 If you wish to rent out your Monaco property, there is a 1% tax, although it is payable by the tenant.
 Overall, Monaco maintains its place among the list of countries with no taxes — making it a continued favorite playground for the wealthy.